In this post, I’ll provide some quick tips for maximising the quality of your webcam videos.

 Good Webcam Lighting

-Make the most of natural light: sit facing a window if possible.
-Add additional lighting if you have it.
-Or you can buy some cheap LED lights.
+To make the most of natural light, sit facing a window if possible.
+Add additional lighting if you have it, or buy some cheap LED lights.
 You can even put a white image on your computer to add more light.
-Soft, indirect lighting is best.
-Not too bright and not too dark.
+Soft, indirect lighting is best—not too bright and not too dark.
 Try to light the background if you can.
 Avoid filming with a window or bright light behind you.
 That will cause a dark image.

 Improve Zoom audio quality

 Try to use an external microphone if possible.
-A headset, or a podcast microphone is goods.
-The built in mic on the webcam or computer is not great, but it you have to use it, that’s ok.
+A headset or a podcast microphone is a good choice.
+The built-in mic on the webcam or computer is not great, but if you have to use it, that’s okay.
 Just try to get the microphone as close as possible to the source of the sound (your mouth).
 This will reduce hiss or background noise.

 Get your framing right

 Avoid leaving too much room at the top of the frame above your head.
 This looks odd, and doesn’t make the most of the frame available.
-At the same time, don’t frame it up so that your head is touching the frame which also doesn’t look right.
-A good guide is, if you drew a horizontal line along the top third of the frame, it would intersect with your eyes.
+At the same time, don’t frame it up so that your head is touching the frame, which also doesn’t look right.
+A good guide is that if you drew a horizontal line along the top third of the frame, it would intersect with your eyes.

 Composition

 Composition means everything that people see in the frame.
 So, think about what people can see in the background.
-And what that it says about you.
+And what does that say about you?
 Try to make it look interesting, but not too busy.
 Make it look neat.
 Perhaps add something personal.
-And be careful you don’t have something directly behind you so it look like it’s pointing out of your head.
+And be careful you don’t have something directly behind you so it looks like it’s pointing out of your head.

 Camera Height